apache/mxnet/example/rcnn/README.md

 * Install MXNet with version no later than Commit 8a3424e, preferably the latest master.
   Follow the instructions at http://mxnet.readthedocs.io/en/latest/how_to/build.html.
 Install the python interface.
 * Try out detection result by running `python demo.py --prefix final --epoch 0 --image myimage.jpg --gpu 0`.
-  Suppose you have downloaded pretrained network and place the extracted file `final-0000.params` in this folder and there is .
+  Suppose you have downloaded pretrained network and place the extracted file `final-0000.params` in this folder and there is an image named `myimage.jpg`.

 ## Training and Testing Faster R-CNN
 * Install additional python package `scipy`.